BND Hamburger Icon

 6. Incorporate your business.

 1. Choose a business name.
-Simply select a business name that doesn’t already exist to secure it as your own.
+Select a business name that doesn’t already exist to secure it as your own.
 If you’d like to trademark your business name, make sure it doesn’t already exist with the USPTO.

 2. Pick a location.
 Identify the physical address you’ll use as your corporate headquarters.
 For a larger business, depending on your region, you may be required to secure a commercial workspace.
 Learn how to choose the right location for your business.

 3. Decide on a corporate entity.
-A business can be incorporated as a limited liability company (LLC), a C corporation for larger businesses, or an S corporation for small organizations.
-[Read related article: How to Choose the Best Legal Structure for Your Business]
+A business can be incorporated as a limited liability company, a C corporation (for large businesses) or an S corporation (for small organizations).
+Learn how to choose the best legal structure for your business.

 4. Obtain a tax ID number.
 An employer identification number (EIN) is an IRS requirement for any corporation.
 You can apply for an EIN on the IRS website.